 You will likely want to screw your Edison onto the Explorer Block to stabilize the rig.
 You will need two M2 screws, two M2 nuts, and two spacers or standoffs to support the 3mm between the Edison and Explorer Board.
-The Explorer Board is currently being shipped with M2 screws, 3mm spacers, and M2 nuts, but you may want spares (or may have gotten it used).
+As of early 2019, Enhanced Radio Devices shipped their Explorer boards with suitable M2 screws, 3mm spacers, and M2 nuts, and plastic spacers.
+However, you may want spares (or may have gotten it used).
 Here are some examples of options: